fsjavier/anagram-master/README.md

 ## Features

-The website has been developed in one html file containing 3 main interactive sections, the user will see one of them at a time as they advance through the game: start, game and game over.
+The website has been developed in one html file containing 3 main interactive views, the user will see one of them at a time as they advance through the game: start, game and game over.

+A custom 404 page has been added as well.

 ### Start screen